 Fabian Hesse’s exhibitions, projects, workshops, and performances have taken place at Kunstverein Wolfsburg/ Germany, Pinakothek der Moderne Munich/ Germany, Goethe-Institut Bangalore/ India, Transmission Gallery Glasgow/ UK, Haus der Kunst Munich, 54.
 Venice Biennale/ Italy, nGbK Berlin/ Germany.

-Since 2019 Hesse works at HFBK Hamburg for the project Open Science Hamburg on 3D-scanning and -publishing.
+Since 2019 Hesse works at HFBK Hamburg on 3D-scanning and -publishing for Hamburg Open Science.
 In 2018/2019, he teaches artistic experimentation with digital fabrication at Hochschule für Bildende Künste HFBK Hamburg.
 In 2017, he co-organized the residency project Double Road with Bangalore, Karnataka/ India.
 From 2014 to 2016, Hesse was artist-curator at Lothringer13_Florida in Munich.